Select Page

 How do I get a tutor?

-With the exception of writing and mathematics tutoring, Project Success only provides tutors to aid in organization and general study skills.
+Apart from the mathematics tutoring lab, Project Success only provides tutors to aid in organizational tutoring and general study skills.

-Please visit the Center for Academic Resources (CAR) to find one on one content area tutoring.
+Please visit the Center for Academic Resources (CAR) to find options for content area tutoring.

 Where are the tutoring labs?

-Project Success has tutoring labs for English and mathematics each semester, with no appointments necessary.
-The tutoring labs are currently located in Clow Room N201.
+Project Success has a drop-in tutoring lab for mathematics each semester, with no appointments necessary.
+The tutoring lab is in Clow Room N201 unless otherwise noted on the schedule.
 Find more information about tutoring labs here…

 Do I have to pay my tutor?